 Despite its small size, the driver is able to work with thermocouples (Peltier modules) such as 12706, 12708, 07113, and many others that draw up to 15 A of current.
 Despite the high current, thanks to using PWM the controller does not heat up.
 Used PID algorithm learns the behavior of the system, hence quicker reacts to changes in temperature and provides higher accuracy of stabilization.
 The driver easily handles all laser diodes of up to 5 W, and at the customer's request, it is possible to customize the driver up to 10 A version.
 Separate laser diode supply voltage input and TEC input enable the selection of any components the driver can work with.
 Analog input allows for the modulation of the current flowing through the diode up to 100 kHz.
 Two potentiometers are used to set the values of maximum diode current and bias current.
-The third potentiometer is responsible for setting the setpoint temperature in the range of 0 to 40 degrees Celsius.
+The third potentiometer is responsible for setting the setpoint temperature, measured by the thermistor, at which the Peltier’s module is triggered.
+The setpoint temperature can be set in the range 0 – 40 degrees Celsius.
+Note: Peltier's module can operate only in cooling mode.
 The possibility to power laser diodes of any wavelength and control the Peltier modules with a rated voltage from 7.5 to 24 V and current up to 15 A make this driver truly unique and extremely versatile.
 Diode line can be powered with voltages from 3 V up to 24 V so it makes it fully functional for any kind of laser diode.

 You can find the same driver but without a heat sink.
 This reduces the shipping and production costs but requires the ensuring of adequate cooling for the driver.